DimensionDev/Mask-Token-Lists/README.md

 ## Steps for updating token logo

-One updating commit can not trigger the cloudflare to update its resources.
-Commit separately:
+It requires two separate commits to trigger Cloudflare to update its resource.

-1. Delete the original `logo.png`.
+1. Delete the `logo.png` that needs to be updated.
-2. Add the new `logo.png`.
+1. Add the new `logo.png`.

 ## Versions based on chain id